IBM/Apple-Indoor-Maps/README.md

 ## 4. Download code from github and put into TRIRGA folder
 ## 5. Push new code using webview to tririga server
 ## 6. Convert autocad floor plans to IMDF geojson with Safe FME workbench (not needed for dino demo, floor plans already there, needed for custom) (Jay)
-## 7. Apple developer account created private key created for jwt token (Jay)
+## 7. Create an Apple Developer account and obtain private key to generate a jwt token (Jay)
-This code will generate a jwt token that will last for a year
+Enter your account information where applicable.
 ```python
 import jwt
 import time